-- If you know in advance of any reason why your child is likely to be absent from school, please tell someone at the school, telephone us or let us know in writing.
-Please also give your child a note on his/ her return to school, telling of the reason for absence; - Notify the school first thing in the morning when your child is going to be absent.
+- If you know in advance of any reason why your child is likely to be absent from school, please inform the school office by telephone 01357 524040 or email - office@strathaven.s-lanark.sch.uk please give your child's name registration and reason for the absence: - Notify the school first thing in the morning when your child is going to be absent.
 Let the school know the likely date of return and keep them informed if the date changes; - Inform the school of any change to the following:- - home telephone number - mobile number - · emergency contact details - Requests for your child to be absent from school to make an extended visit to relatives must be made in writing to the head teacher, detailing the reason, destination and duration of absence and arrangements for their continuing education.
 On these occasions the pupil will be marked as an authorised absentee in the register.